lut-ful/lut-ful/README.md

 # **BSc in Computer Science and Engineering**<br/>
 September 2022 - December 2025<br/>
 [American International University, Bangladesh](https://www.aiub.edu/)<br/>
 Currently pursuing a Bachelor of Science in Computer Science and Engineering (BSc in CSE) at the American International University-Bangladesh (AIUB), focusing on developing skills and knowledge in various areas of computing and engineering.
-Especially in Data Science.
+Completed courses important for **Data Science** such as Database and Statics.
+Did some project regarding those courses.
 # **[IBM Data Analyst Professional Certificate](https://coursera.org/share/60255c8f5759a5ce46a4aaccf5011bd6)** <br/>
 Finished May 2024<br/>
 Completed an intensive data analysis program using Excel, SQL, and Python.
 Skilled in data visualization, ETL, and interactive dashboards.
 Executed real-world projects, effectively analyzing and communicating findings.[Credentials 1](https://www.credly.com/badges/fd61999f-3400-4264-a9b4-6ce1b51b848e/public_url) [credentials 2](https://coursera.org/share/60255c8f5759a5ce46a4aaccf5011bd6) <br/>